KCMX (AM): Later history

-The station call letters were changed to KCMX on January 1, 1999.
+The station call sign was changed to KCMX on January 1, 1999.

 Stephens Media Group acquired KCMX, along with 36 other Mapleton Communications stations, in 2019.

 KCMX left the air January 10, 2023, due to the failure of its transmitter.
-Stephens Media Group elected to move the station's programming entirely to translator station K258DB (99.5 FM) and the third HD Radio subchannel of KAKT; the license was surrendered on March 13, 2023.
+Stephens Media Group elected to move the station's programming entirely to translator station K258DB (99.5 FM), rebroadcasting the third HD Radio subchannel of KAKT.
+The KCMX license was surrendered to the FCC on March 13, 2023, who cancelled it the same day.

 Local programming

 KCMX simulcast KDOV The Dove's morning programs, Mornings On TheDove and Focus Today with Perry Atkinson from 6am to 9am before the Glenn Beck program.

 Translator

 KCMX also broadcast on the following FM translator: